 Helps Repair Damaged Hair

-This is a great product for those with dry, coarse hair that struggle to obtain moisture.
+The use of glycerin is therefore great for those with dry, coarse hair that struggles to obtain moisture.

 Prevents Split Ends

 As you know, split ends are a result of weakened, brittle, frayed hair that’s been exposed to weather damage, heat, rubbing with a towel, and using the wrong kind of products.

 Trimming the ends certainly helps but you’ll want to avoid recurring split ends by using the right products.

 Glycerin can be used regularly on the ends of your hair to avoid them from becoming too dry and splitting.

 Glycerin’s thick consistency allows hair strands to glide past each other easily, leading to manageable detangling and less friction.